UC California Naturalist Program

 Consider becoming a sponsor!
 Your sponsorship will be greatly appreciated.
 Sponsors are acknowledged in class literature, on the Arboretum's website, in-class presentations, and in-class communications.
 For more information, contact Linda Anderson.

-Plan to attend ALL lectures, our first field trip, birding introduction with Clive Bagshaw, plant and habitat presentations, CAPSTONE Presentations, and at least 7 of 9 field trips (although you will not want to miss even one).
+ALL lectures, first field trip, birding introduction with Clive, plant, habitat, and CAPSTONE Presentations, and 7 of 9 field trips (although you will not want to miss even one) are REQUIRED.

 Campus COVID restrictions will be strictly followed including full vaccination for all participants, masking, and adequate distancing.
-In-person sessions are highlighted below in Green .
-Most lectures will be online from 7:00 – 9:30pm on Thursdays except as noted below .
-Field Trips will generally be on Saturday from 9:00 - 4:00pm unless otherwise noted .
+Most lectures will be online from 7:00 – 9:30pm on Thursdays except as noted below.
+Field Trips will generally be on Saturday from 9:00 - 4:00pm unless otherwise noted.

 Date |